 An editorial by Cleveland Clinic cardiologist Steven Nissen (above image) appeared in the Annals of Internal Medicine this week lamenting the problem of “Statin Denialism” on the Internet.(1-2)

-Quote Alfred E Hackenbush: Dr Steve Naissan is my hero because his excellent editorial reveals the evil Mom and Pop bloggers operating out of their basements who have convinced millions of American to stop taking their statin drugs.
-We all know that statins are miracle drugs, and millions of gullible Americans are just dropping off like flies because they have been hoodwinked into stopping their miracle Statin Drug.
-However, let me be clear.
+Dr Steve Nissen’s editorial reveals the Mom and Pop bloggers operating out of their basements have convinced millions of American to stop taking their statin drugs.
 I suggest this is not the “Real Problem”.
 The real problem is “Statin Drug Denialists” lurking in the academic medical community, and publishing their “Statin Denialism” articles in the mainstream medical literature.
 Above two images of Steven E Nissen MD courtesy of New York Times and Cleveland Clinic.

 Statin Denialists in the academic cardiology community such as Dr Edward Gill Professor of Cardiology at University of Colorado actually have DENIED that statin drugs have any benefit for reducing calcium score.

 Dr Gill states:

 “five randomized controlled trials have demonstrated that not only does statin treatment not reduce coronary calcium, but in fact, the progression of coronary calcium by CT scanning is indistinguishable from placebo treatment.”
 (Curr Atheroscler Rep. 2010 Mar;12(2):83-7.).

 Another denialist is William R Ware, PhD, Emeritus Professor University of Western Ontario Canada, who wrote in 2009 that modern imaging studies have falsified the cholesterol theory of atherosclerosis.
 Dr Ware says: